 Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

-Now that the dust has settled on the election result, it’s worth taking some time to reflect on what the 2024 UK General Election results actually tell us about the way the electorate feel about politics in general, and the individual parties in particular.
+Now that the dust has long since settled on the election result, it’s worth taking some time to reflect on what the 2024 UK General Election results actually told us about the way the electorate feel about politics in general, and the individual parties in particular.

 Although by polling day a change of government was pretty much a foregone

-conclusion, and we’re all no doubt relieved that the electioneering is finally
+conclusion, and we were all no doubt heartily relieved that the electioneering was finally

-all over, a look at the results may give us some valuable indicators as to what
+all over, a look back at the results may give us some valuable indicators as to what

 we should expect to happen in the next 10 years or so.